Masking Fluid (Liquid Frisket) Watercolor Technique

 I varied the color towards purple as the wash receded behind the pear, and graded the main red wash to a lighter red towards the foreground.

-After letting the first wash dry, I lightly mixed Pthalocycnine Green and Alizarin Crimson to form a dark murky bluegreen color.
+After letting the first wash dry, I lightly mixed Phthalocycnine Green and Alizarin Crimson to form a dark murky blue-green color.
 With no background detail we’ll rely on color and value instead.

-I washed in a dark angled green area and adding a touch of Pthalocyanine Blue graded the wash to a ligher bluish green trying to be as “painterly” as possible.
+I washed in a dark, angled green area and added a touch of Phthalocyanine Blue before grading the wash to a lighter bluish green.
 I carefully cut in the line of the edge of the tablecloth.

-I finished off the background by mixing Alizarin into the Pthalocyanine Green to make a deep dark Maroon and blended into a shadowy upper left corner.
+I finished off the background by mixing Alizarin into the Phthalocyanine Green to make a deep dark Maroon and blended into a shadowy upper left corner.

 At this point take a moist brush or tissue and carefully dab up any puddles of paint resting on the frisket.